Person smiling in a modern office setting.

 Here's an example of what your executive CV could look like:

-Final checklist for your winning CV...
+Final checklist for your new executive CV...

 When you’re revising your executive CV, use the following checklist to stop key information from falling through the gaps.